 IIW participants find their own internships, but IIW will assist you in securing one.
-In general, there is more demand for interns in the fall and spring than IIW has students.
-The summer is more competitive.

-Where will I intern, and how can I find an internship?
+Where will I intern, and how can I find an Internship?

 IIW does not place students in internships, but we assist you in finding a position.
 We send you announcements about internship openings, notify you of organizations that work in your areas of interest, and review your cover letters and resume as requested.
 With the abundance of internships in Washington, D.C., there is a high likelihood of getting a job that is a good fit for your career and academic goals.
 You should expect to apply for at least 20 internships, and possibly more.
 It is important to start applying for internships as soon as possible.
 Ideally, you should begin applying for internships well before even applying for IIW.
 Some employers will make internship hiring decisions a year or more in advance, so you will want to research internship opportunities as early as possible.